 You have a superb 6 ft x 6½ ft greenhouse, naturally with toughened glass for safety, and a super 6 ft x 3½ ft shed for storing your tools, seed trays and garden accessories away from prying eyes.
-By combining the Greenhouse with a garden shed you have a visually pleasing garden building which is very functional and eco-friendly – just think of the lovely tomatoes, strawberries which you will be able to enjoy.
+By combining the Greenhouse with a garden shed you have a visually pleasing potting shed which is very functional and eco-friendly – just think of the lovely tomatoes, strawberries which you will be able to enjoy.
 Also available in longer lengths – please ask

 With a large choice of greenhouse and garden shed suppliers you need to make the right choice so ensure you do your homework.
 You may find cheaper greenhouse-shed combination buildings but ensure that you check what is included.

 It’s vitally important that only toughened glass is used for safety but many cheap greenhouse-shed combos use horticultural glass (effectively second-grade glass) which may get by on a small garden shed but have no place on a greenhouse.

 It’s also good to know a little about the company you are buying from to get a feel for the service they offer.
 An independent review site Whitespark has many comments from 1st Choice’s earlier customer where you can take a view on what they are saying.
 In this day and age where customer service is important, it’s good to check this out.

 The quality of materials used in greenhouse sheds can vary tremendously so check out before buying.
 Many buildings are made using fast-growing whitewood timber as it’s much cheaper than redwood deal timber.